Using the Skytap automation pack for Visual Studio Team Foundation Server

 - Entries in the hosts file of test controller for all the target test machines.

 - Entries in the hosts file of the target test machines for all the test controllers.

 - TFS also requires a shared account on all of the test controllers, build controllers and test agents.
-This should be a local account on all machines with the same username/password combination.
+This should be a local account on all machines with the same user name and password combination.
 The account should also be a member of the local administrators group on all of those machines.

 - Microsoft Test Manager goes through its setup process and convert the Skytap environment into one that can be managed by TFS.

 - Once the TFS lab environment is in the ready state, which means that all machines are configured correctly, save the Skytap environment as a template (see Saving an environment as a template).
 This template is used by the automation pack during the BDT workflow to create the TFS environments in Skytap.